MicrosoftEdge/magic-mirror-demo/.github/ASSEMBLY.md

 ![alt tag](https://s3-us-west-2.amazonaws.com/magicmirrordemo/naked_monitor.JPG)

-The edge of the monitor are grey so you can see them through the mirror.
+The edge of the monitor is grey so you can see them through the mirror.
 Cover them with the black tape.

 ![alt tag](https://s3-us-west-2.amazonaws.com/magicmirrordemo/tape_monitor.jpg)